TrumanGIT/True-North/README.md

  You can bath by using a power.

- you can also power attack a chest to open it. (how many times it takes to open a chest, depends on your weapon type and a bit of luck)
+ you can also power attack a chest to open it. (how many times it takes to open a chest, depends on your weapon type and the strength of the lock)

  You can give your followers horses to ride by using a power (you must own the horse before you can give it to your followers)